-

 Created as a living memorial to those who perished during the Holocaust, The Museum of Jewish Heritage honors those who died by celebrating their lives - cherishing the traditions that they embraced, examining their achievements and faith, and affirming the vibrant worldwide Jewish community that is their legacy today.

-The Center for Holocaust and Humanity Education responds to the 21st century challenge of educating a post-Holocaust society.
+The Center for Holocaust and Humanity Education responds to the 21st-century challenge of educating a post-Holocaust society.
 Dedicated to curriculum development, teacher training and innovative educational programs for all communities, religious and secular, local and worldwide, The Center promotes tolerance, inclusion and social justice based on lessons from the Holocaust.

 The aim of H.E.A.R.T. is to inform and educate people about the Holocaust and the extermination programs conducted by the Nazi regime throughout Europe during the Second World War.
 H.E.A.R.T. research and material is contributed from a group of independent Holocaust researchers who devote their spare time to research for the production of this website and other forms of related publications, such as leaflets and books.
 H.E.A.R.T. is run by its trustees and directors, who manage the daily administration of the website, review all research materials, fact checking, and addressing any required corrections.
 Most materials presented on the H.E.A.R.T. website originate in Poland, Germany, the former Soviet Union, and the United Kingdom as well as from private sources in the USA and other countries.